Land Registry Map

 Why choose Sweeney Architects?

-Often the landregistry mapping is carried out as a desktop exercise, because Sweeney Architects visit the site to check the on-site boundaries conform with the map we can highlight any potential boundary issues with neighbouring properties before the sale goes through.
+Often the land registry mapping is carried out as a desktop exercise.
+Instead Sweeney Architects visit the site to check the on-site boundaries conform with the map, we can then highlight any potential boundary issues with neighbouring properties before a sale goes through.

 What information is available in the Land Registry?